24 Mar, 16:02··

 Orthodox Christians celebrate Easter on April 12th.

-The difference in dates is due to calendar variations.
+The difference in Easter dates stems from historical calendar usage.

 Timeline